William B. Shubb

 William B. Shubb (born May 28, 1938) is a senior United States district judge of the United States District Court for the Eastern District of California.

 Early life and education

-Born in Oakland, California, Shubb received a Bachelor of Arts degree from the University of California, Berkeley in 1960 and a Juris Doctor from the University of California, Berkeley, Boalt Hall School of Law in 1963.
+Shubb was born in Oakland, California.
+He received a Bachelor of Arts degree from the University of California, Berkeley in 1960 and a Juris Doctor from the University of California, Berkeley, Boalt Hall School of Law in 1963.

 Career

 Shubb was a law clerk for Judge Sherrill Halbert of the United States District Court for the Eastern District of California from 1963 to 1965.
-He served as an Assistant United States Attorney of the Eastern District of California from 1965 to 1971.
-He was the Chief Assistant United States Attorney of Eastern District of California from 1971 to 1974.
+He served as an assistant United States attorney of the Eastern District of California from 1965 to 1971.
+He was the chief assistant United States attorney of Eastern District of California from 1971 to 1974.
 From 1974 to 1980 and 1981 to 1990, he was in private practice in Sacramento, California.
-Shubb was the United States Attorney for the Eastern District of California from 1980 to 1981.
+Shubb was the United States attorney for the Eastern District of California from 1980 to 1981.